+Congenital tracheal stenosis is a rare but underdiagnosed anomaly which can present as lifethreatening respiratory insufficiency in neonates and infants.
 Congenital anomalies are the most common cause of airway narrowing in the pediatric population.
-They are rare malformations produced by the absence of most of the membranous portion of the trachea in the affected segment, and the cartilaginous rings extend along the entire circumference of the tracheal wall.
-There have been three anatomical types described: (a) generalized stenosis, from the cricoid to the carina with possible bronchial involvement; (b) infundibular stenosis, where part of the trachea, proximal or distal, has a normal caliber; and (c) segmental stenosis, with involvement of a short portion of the trachea.
+They are rare malformation, produced by the absence of most of the membranous portion of the trachea in the affected segment, and the cartilaginous rings extend along the entire circumference of the tracheal wall.
+There have been described three anatomical types:

+- (a) Generalized stenosis, from the cricoid to the carina with possible bronchial involvement - (b) Infundibular stenosis, where part of the trachea, proximal or distal, has a normal caliber - (c) Segmental stenosis, with involvement of a short portion of the trachea